-The files that make up the majority of the XML-based resources.
+These files make up the majority of the XML-based resources.
 The language specific XML files need to be put in the /Client folder next to the default (English) counterparts.

 Any file that cannot be found in the language specific folder can cause the corresponding file from the default (English) folder to be loaded.